baslare/non_dominant_search/README.md

 # Non Dominated Sort

 Hi!
-The submission comes in three different files, main.py where several instances of sorting runs and makes a few performance checks.
+The submission comes in three different files, main.py where several instances of sorting run and there are a few performance checks.
 The only required package is numpy.
 I used a virtual environment for the project, and only numpy is in requirements.txt

 non_dom_sort.py hosts the main class and all the associated functions.